sasiqwerty/study-sasi-main/self-notes/learn-stuff/phv/training/md files/training-guide/glossary-gcp.md

 ### Subject Identification Code

-A unique identifier assigned by the investigator to each trial subject to protect the subject’s identity and used in lieu of the subject’s name when the investigator reports adverse events and or or other trial related data.
+A unique identifier assigned by the investigator to each trial subject to protect the subject's identity and used in lieu of the subject's name when the investigator reports adverse events and or or other trial related data.

 ### Trial Site